Work at Portbury Wharf Nature Reserve

 As part of the Hinkley Connection Project, we are working with Western Power Distribution (WPD) to make changes to the local electricity distribution network.

-Our work at Portbury Wharf Nature Reserve includes removing some of the existing pylons, replacing them with underground cables and making changes to Portishead substation and nearby overhead lines.
-We’re also preparing to build the new line of T-pylons from Sandford to Seabank.
+Our work at Portbury Wharf Nature Reserve includes removing some of the existing pylons and replacing them with underground cables, making changes to Portishead substation and nearby overhead lines, and building a new line of T-pylons from Sandford to Seabank.
 This map shows where these works are taking place.

-To keep public and staff safe during our work in the reserve, we’ll need to temporarily restrict access to our construction areas and close some footpaths and bridle paths at different times in the programme.
+To keep the public and our staff safe during our work in the reserve, we need to temporarily restrict access to our construction areas and close some footpaths and rights of way at different times in the programme.

 Environmental and ecological mitigation work